All Products

 Serverless App Engine:Deploy a PHP application

-Package your PHP application into a ZIP file that meets Serverless App Engine (SAE) requirements, and then deploy the application to SAE.
+Package your PHP application as a ZIP file and deploy it to Serverless App Engine (SAE) using code package deployment.

-1. Log on to the SAE console, choose Applications > Applications in the left-side navigation pane, select a deployment region at the top, and then click Create Application.
+1. Log on to the SAE console, go to Applications > Applications in the left-side navigation pane, select a deployment region, and then click Create Application.

-If Applications > Applications is not in the navigation bar, choose Applications > Microservice Applications.
+If Applications > Applications is not in the navigation pane, go to Applications > Microservice Applications instead.

 2. Select an application version.